WinterAxis/ESV-MD-Bible/The_Bible_esv/38_Zechariah/Zech_3.md

 For behold, on the stone that I have set before Joshua, on a single stone with seven eyes, I will engrave its inscription, declares the LORD of hosts, and I will remove the iniquity of this land in a single day.

 ###### 10
-In that day, declares the LORD of hosts, every one of you will invite his neighbor to come under his vine and under his fig tree." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+In that day, declares the LORD of hosts, every one of you will invite his neighbor to come under his vine and under his fig tree."

 ***